zainab-Memon/Learning-React/01-JavaScript Refresher/README.md

   - When a Promise object is "fulfilled", the result is a value.
   - When a Promise object is "rejected", the result is an error object.
 #### then(), catch(), and final ()
-- Promises have the then, catch and finally methods for doing different things depending on the outcome of a promise.
+- Promises have the then, catch and finally methods for doing different things depending on the outcome of a promise, or to use the promise object.
   - then: when a promise is successful, you can then use the resolved data
   - catch: when a promise fails, you catch the error, and do something with the error information
   - finally: when a promise settles (fails or passes), you can finally do something